 Ute Stadium (1927-1971)

 The University of Utah played its first football game in 1892.
-And continued to play on old Cummings Field through the mid-1920's.
+They played on old Cummings Field through the mid-1920's.

 After they had to turn fans away for their final game of